 If you have any concerns regarding your son / daughter please make immediate contact with the following people:

 - Subject specific concerns – contact Heads of Faculty

 - Behaviour and attendance concerns – contact House Support Managers

 - Academic progress concerns – contact House Progress Leaders or contact House Academic Mentors

-- If your son / daughter has additional needs – contact the Director of Learning Support (SENCO)
+- If your son / daughter has additional needs – contact the Learning Support Manager

 Homework is an integral part of the learning process here at Dronfield Henry Fanshawe School.
 To support you and your child in the accessibility, standard and completion of homework, we offer a variety of support: